-October 2016 - March 2017: solo installation @ California Museum of Photography, Riverside
+October 2016 - March 2017: Californian premiere, California Museum of Photography, Riverside

-September 2016: group exhibition (curated by Rich Pell of the CPNH) @ University of Pittsburgh, Pittsburgh
+September 2016: Pennsylvanian premiere, (curated by Rich Pell of the CPNH) @ University of Pittsburgh, Pittsburgh

 in coordination with a panel organized by Dehlia Hannah, Stockholm

-May-July 2016: Start Here.
+May-July 2016: US premiere, Start Here.
 Finish Here. solo installation and campaign video propaganda program, Spaces Gallery, Cleveland (during the Republican National Convention)

-Parallelograms was premiered on February 03, 2016 at transmediale 2016 in Berlin as an installation: video loop of the film (32 minutes) with a synchonized map video.
+Parallelograms was premiered (World, European, German) on February 03, 2016 at transmediale 2016 in Berlin as an installation: video loop of the film (32 minutes) with a synchonized map video.
 A pamphlet was also given out which included a text written by Brian Holmes.